NickV05/Shippmate-Docs/README.md

 ```

 **Important Notes:**

 - For shipments to Brazil using Bringer carrier, a valid Tax ID (CPF) is required in the recipient information
+- For Bringer shipments to Brazil (BR), Mexico (MX), Chile (CL), or Argentina (AR), states must be either valid ISO 2-letter codes or recognized state names.
+Use the `/shipping/limits` endpoint to get the list of accepted state formats
 - For international shipments, providing HS codes for items is mandatory
 - For UPS international shipments, declared value and shipping purpose are required
 - The `owner` field is automatically set to the authenticated user's ID if not provided